Prayer & Fellowship

 - Reflection and prayer spaces

 Students apply to Kateri Community and indicate their preference (Catholic/Ignatian or Sustainability/Eco-Spirituality) when submitting their housing request early in spring semester.
 Preference will be given to seniors and juniors.
+Former members of Kateri Community are eligible to apply to live/serve as a Kateri Assistant, which involves summer lodging/communal living in exchange for weekly chores.
 Contact Anna Muenchen for information.

 The Spiritual Exercises of St. Ignatius Loyola